Classes and Teaching

 I do apologize to those who may have reached out and yet not received a response.
 If such seekers are still interested, they are advised to kindly try again in accordance with the above guidelines.

-Sisters in particular should note that while classes are described as private I do not teach from a secluded or isolated place (teaching is from my living-room), and all sessions are recorded, so there is no "virtual seclusion" of teacher and student.
+Sisters in particular should note that while classes are described as private, sessions with sisters are always conducted with my family present to avoid any kind of seclusion.
 Additionally any sister who would like to take a class is perfectly welcome to have her mahrem or other suitable family member join any or all sessions.

 In general any student is welcome to include up to two other family members to their class as a visit or on a continuing basis without needing to seek permission though the teacher should be informed.
 No private session should be attended by more than three individuals without the teacher's permission being sought.
 For details on this aspect of things please make contact.